rezi410/rezi410/README.md

 ![Design and Development](https://github.com/rezi410/rezi410/blob/main/profile_image.jpeg)

 ## Hi there 👋, nice to see you here...
 I'm Rezi.
 An intermediate software developer student and adventure seeker.
 I do content about design, development, and building software applications.
 I really enjoy learning languages and frameworks like React and Angular, as well as working in WordPress.
 I also enjoy wireframing, UI, UX, and design in general.
-Outside of school, I like reading and travelling.
-Currently, I'm exploring new technologies and programming languages to further solidfy my programming skills!
+My personal hobbies are listenning to music, reading books, and travelling.
+Currently, I'm exploring new technologies and programming languages to further solidfy my programming skills.

 ## 🦾 Skills and Experience
 * 💻 HTML, CSS, JS, TS, SQL